 The First Light Leader

-We call these new century CEOs, "First Light" leaders.
+We call these new-century CEOs, "First Light" leaders.
 That is, as soon as an idea begins to form, the CEO moves it into the organizational dialogue.
 This works well within the broad leadership team.
-Not only does it serve the objective of improving ideas through the interaction, it builds commitment to the eventual decision.
+Not only does it serve the objective of improving ideas through interaction, but it also builds commitment to the eventual decision.
 Involvement in the early stages deepens commitment.